SECOND CLINICIAN CALL: Confirmed culture identification with susceptibility available

 - The screening test that confirms MRSA is done by a cefoxitin 30 microgram disc test by the correct EUCAST or CLSI methodology.
 This posting discusses susceptibility of S. aureus.

 - Note well: S. aureus bacteraemia is seldom due to contamination.
-One can only assume this if a) the patient has not received treatment and remains well AND b) a second blood culture is negative collected when not on rx.
+One can only assume this if a) the patient has not received treatment and remains well AND b) a second blood culture is negative collected when not on Treatment.

 - Main presentations – Work through with the clinician on the phone the potential likely sources for the bacteraemia.
 Source control is an essential part of management.